theywa/enketo-express-oc/doc/oc-api.md

 ### POST /survey/collect/c

-Same as POST /survey/collect except this view has a Close button in the Discrepancy Note Widget.
+Same as POST /survey/collect except this view has a **Close button** in the Discrepancy Note Widget.

 ### POST /survey/view

-Returns a url that points to an iframe-friendly empty readonly form.
+Returns a url that points to an iframe-friendly **empty readonly** form.

 Use exactly as [POST /survey/view](http://apidocs.enketo.org/v2/#/post-survey-view)

 ### POST /survey/preview

-Returns a url that points to an iframe-friendly empty readonly form.
+Returns a url that points to an iframe-friendly **empty** form.

 Use exactly as [POST /survey/preview](http://apidocs.enketo.org/v2/#/post-survey-preview)